 "The first use of the term “removal of the spare room subsidy” by a Minister of the Department for Work and Pensions, namely the Minister of State for Pensions was during an opposition day debate on the 27 February 2013 about “Housing Benefit (under occupation penalty)”. [

-So what of the use ten days earlier on 17 February 2014?
+So what of the use ten days earlier by Grant Shapps MP on 17 February 2014 - see below.